openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 ###########################################

 In an open response assessment, you provide written responses to questions that might not have simple or definitive answers.
 For some open response assessments, you can submit an image to accompany a written response.

 Open response assessments can include a peer assessment, a self assessment, or both.
 With a peer assessment, you assess, or grade, responses that several of your peers have submitted, and several of your peers assess your responses.
 With a self assessment, you assess your own responses.
-To assess a response, you compare the response to a rubric that the instructor provides.
+To assess a response, you compare the response to a rubric that the course team provides.

 A *rubric* is a list of expectations that the responses in an open response assessment should meet.
-Rubrics are made of *criteria* and *options*. *Criteria* describe characteristics that each response should have, such as topics the response should cover.
+Rubrics are made of *criteria* and *options*.
+*Criteria* describe characteristics that each response should have, such as topics the response should cover.
 The *options* for each of the criteria describe how well each response satisfies the criteria.
 In the following image, you can see a rubric with two criteria.
 Each of the criteria has several options.

 .. image:: ../../shared/students/Images/PA_S_Rubric.png
    :alt: Rubric showing criteria and options